-Sports wagering legalization in the United States is on the upswing in 2020.
+Sports betting legalization in the US is on the upswing in 2020.
 Here’s a look at what to expect.

-The U.S. Supreme Court’s 6-3 vote to strike down the Professional and Amateur Sports Protection Act happened in May, 2018.
-Since then, many states have legalized sports betting.
+The US Supreme Court’s 6-3 vote to strike down the Professional and Amateur Sports Protection Act happened in May, 2018.
+Since then, many US states have announced legalization of sports betting.
 But that’s nothing compared to the trend for 2020.

 Even in the midst of world upheaval, the sports betting train continues to fly down the wagering track.
-Check out the legalization trends this year that are sure to increase sports wagering in the U.S.
+Check out the legalization trends this year that are sure to increase sports betting in the US.

 Things are great for everyone, but the future looks bright for pay per head agents and individual bookies!

 Current US states with legalized sports betting